Skip to main content

 Credit score models and calculations typically look at factors such as:

-Your credit score impacts a variety of aspects of your life.
-Your credit score can affect your loan options, interest rates and credit limit.
-Your credit score can also affect your housing options, job opportunities and negotiating power, with other companies, which is why knowing and understanding your credit score is crucial.
+Your credit score can impact many areas of your life.
+It may affect your loan options, interest rates and credit limits.
+It can impact housing opportunities, job prospects if the role has financial responsibilities and your negotiating power with other companies, which is why understanding your credit score is important.

 How do I build my credit?